stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ---
 title: 'How Can You Beat the S&P500 Stock Market?'
-excerpt: 'We will explain the methodology used at Goldman Sachs Asset Management.
-The stock market is like a big financial playground made up of different industries, like technology and healthcare.
-Imagine it as a team of 500 players, each player being a stock from various companies, Tesla, Nvidia, Palantir, OpenAI etc. All these players work together, and their combined stocks performance affects how well the entire team, or stock market, is doing.
-We teach you how to become the next Warren Buffett and beat the stock market...'
+excerpt: 'We explain the methodology used at Goldman Sachs Asset Management.
+The stock market is like a big financial playground made up of different industries, like technology and healthcare...
+Imagine it as a team of 500 players...'
 seoExcerpt: 'We will explain the methodology used at Goldman Sachs Asset Management.
 The stock market is like a big financial playground made up of different industries, like technology and healthcare.
-Imagine it as a team of 500 players, each player being a stock from various companies, Tesla, Nvidia, Palantir, OpenAI etc. All these players work together, and their combined stocks performance affects how well the entire team, or stock market, is doing.
-We teach you how to become the next Warren Buffett and beat the stock market...'
+Imagine it as a team of 500 players...'
 coverImage: '/assets/blog/attribution/performance_attribution.jpg'
 date: '2023-12-01T05:35:07.322Z'
 author: